sebagutierez/react-tailwind-makeup-app/README.md

 ## REACT TAILWIND MAKEUP APP

-This is a project following the code written by DanaScript for a make-up website using the following:
+This is a project following the code written by (https://github.com/danascript) for a make-up website using the following:

 - React Js
 - TailwindCss v3.1.8